jironghuang/jirong-blog/content/post/2018-07-07-updated-my-etf-watchlist-project.md

   image: ''
 ---

-While watching a world cup match, I updated my ETF watchlist project (you may click <a href="/project/watch_list">here</a> if you haven't seen the project)
+While watching a world cup match, I updated my ETF watchlist project (you may click <a href="/project/watch_list">here</a> if you haven't seen it yet)

 You may find the github code <a href="/project/watch_list">https://github.com/jironghuang/ETF_watchlist</a>.
 In the revision, I parallelized the crawling - essentially tapping on all the cores in my machines.